evilguy50/Pulsar/README.md

 	run template for each name provided in a list.

-	generate addon for dummyEntity template.
+	generate addons based on templates.

 To do: